 - Particulars considered individually and in relation to a whole: careful attention to detail.

 - A minor or an inconsequential item or aspect; a minutia: skipped the details to get to the main point.

 - A minute or thorough treatment or account: went into detail about his travels.

-- To name or state explicitly: detailed the charges against the defendant.
+- To report or relate explicitly or in particulars: detailed the charges against the defendant.

 - To provide with artistic or decorative detail: detailed the quilt with colorful appliqué.

 - To assign to a particular duty: “The musicians and other non-combatants were detailed to carry the stretchers” ( Peter Cozzens )